White Light (Gene Clark album): Background

 Clark's backing band on the album included producer and guitarist Jesse Edwin Davis, bassist Chris Ethridge of the Flying Burrito Brothers, organist Michael Utley, along with pianist Ben Sidran and drummer Gary Mallaber, both of the Steve Miller Band.
 The album was recorded February–March 1971.
 Although Clark began another album for A&M, the label stopped the sessions before that album was completed.
 Those tracks were available in the Netherlands on Clark's 1973 album Roadmaster, which was not released in the United States until 1994.

 Reception

 Music critic Thom Jurek, writing for AllMusic, wrote that the album "has established itself as one of the greatest singer/songwriter albums ever made...
 Using melodies mutated out of country, and revealing that he was the original poet and architect of the Byrds' sound on White Light, Clark created a wide open set of tracks that are at once full of space, a rugged gentility, and are harrowingly intimate in places.
 His reading of Bob Dylan's "Tears of Rage", towards the end of the record rivals, if not eclipses, the Band's.
 Less wrecked and ravaged, Clark's song is more a bewildered tome of resignation to a present and future in the abyss.
 Now this is classic rock."

+White Light has been included in 1001 Albums You Must Hear Before You Die since the original 2005 edition.